 INSTRUCTIONS FOR AUTHORS

-Biological research articles can be submitted through this template or the pre-designed forms found here.
-More information about what is accepted in the forms can be found below.
+Biological research articles can be submitted through this article template or pre-designed, data-specific forms found here.
+Visit ‘Submit a New microPublication’ for additional details.
+More information about what is accepted can be found below.

 microPublication Results/Data types and categories

-Articles in microPublication Biology are grouped into different Results/Data types and labeled by the nature of the findings, indicated in a green box.
+Articles in microPublication Biology are grouped into different Results/Data types and labeled by the nature of the findings.